1. These terms

 6. Our products

-6.1 We reserve the right to change the prices of our Products at any time and Products will not necessarily be the same as shown in any printed catalogue.
-The latest prices for Products will be shown on our website.
+6.1 Product pricing and pictures.
+We reserve the right to change the prices of our products at any time and products will not necessarily be the same as in any printed catalogue, brochure, or website.
+All images are for illustrative purposes only.

-6.3 Product packaging may vary.
-The packaging of the product may vary from that shown in images on our website or in our brochure.
+6.2 Product packaging may vary.
+The packaging of the product may vary from that shown in images in any printed catalogue, brochure or on our website.

 7. Your rights to make changes

 7.1 If you wish to make a change to the product you have ordered, please contact us.
 We will let you know if the change is possible.
 If it is possible, we will let you know about any changes to the price of the product, the timing of supply or anything else which would be necessary as a result of your requested change and ask you to confirm whether you wish to go ahead with the change.
 If we cannot make the change or the consequences of making the change are unacceptable to you, you may want to end the contract (see clause 10, Your rights to end the contract).